Tracardi/tracardi-api/docs/qa/how_can_i_filter_data.md

 To filter data in Tracardi, you can use the query syntax provided by the platform.
 Here are some examples of how to construct queries to filter data:

-1. Filter by a specific field value:
+1. Search by a specific field value:

 * To find records where the status field contains "active": status:active To find records where the event type field contains either "page-view" or "purchase": event.type:(page-view OR purchase)